-The Paternoster Cross is made up of circles or beads and can be used like a Rosary.
-The rosary is an ancient and personal devotional aid which was originally an antidote from Mary, Mother of God, to be used against heresy.
-Such a cross has been found on the walls of ancient Roman villas, with the letters A and O being the Latin equivalents for the Greek Α (alpha) and Ω (omega) terminating each arm showing Jesus to be the beginning and end, i.e. eternally divine.
+As an alternative to a rosary string, this cross has been found on the walls of ancient Roman villas, with the letters A and O being the Latin equivalents for the Greek Α (Alpha) and Ω (Omega) terminating each arm showing Jesus to be the beginning and end, i.e. eternally divine.
 (See also the Alpha-Omega Cross.)

 Today, the Paternoster Cross or Paternoster Beads are used by Roman Catholics, some Anglicans, Lutherans and others.
-In the Eastern Orthodox tradition, a knotted or beaded Chotki or Komboskini1 is commonly used.
-Most Protestants however, do not feel such beads and the associated devotions are necessary.
+In the Eastern Orthodox tradition, a knotted or beaded Chotki or Komboskini is commonly used.
+Most Protestants however, do not feel such beads and the associated devotions are a critical aid to contemplation.

 The Paternoster Cross offers a subset of this.
 The supplicant touches the larger central bead when saying the Our Father and a smaller bead for each of the ten Hail Marys.
 Glory Be to the Father can be said at the end of the devotion.
 As with many other religions, bead counters help to keep track of where you are in the prayer.

 A rosary normally has sixty beads, plus a crucifix so to call this a Rosary Cross is somewhat misleading.
 Other names for this cross include the Our Father Cross and the Lord's Prayer Cross.
 In heraldry it is known as a Nebulée Cross, meaning 'small clouds'.
 An alternative heraldic name is the Invected Cross (Fr: Croix Cannelée), from the inward pointing spikes along each cross beam.
 The inverse of this (spikes pointing outward) is the Engrailed Cross.

 The Apostle's Creed

 The Lord's Prayer